gotoinc/react-code-sample-shop/README.md

 Basic files inside a folder:
 1. index.js - application root file
 2. App.js - file with routings.
 All pages of the application are connected to it
-3. App.test.js - we connect everything necessary for testing

 Folders inside the src: